ncatlab/nlab-content/pages/9/3/5/1/1539/content.md

 =--

-This appears as [Elephant, Lemma A.2.6.2](#Elephant), using the synonym _cocover_ for _strong monomorphism_.
+This appears as [Johnstone '02 Lemma A.2.6.2](#Johnstone2002), using the synonym _cocover_ for _strong monomorphism_.
 Since a [[topos]] is a quasitopos in which all monomorphisms are strong, this implies that the pushout of a mono in a topos is again a mono and that the resulting square is a pullback.
 Together with the fact that colimits are universal in a topos, this implies that a topos is an [[adhesive category]].

 +-- {: .num_corollary}
 ###### Corollary